nobody-but-me/g25project/README.md

  - [ ] Multiple paging support;
  - [ ] ;
  ###### Structure
+ - [ ] Bash : Check for possible errors in compilation;
+ - [ ] Bash : option to run or not the program after compilation;
  - [ ] Switch from shell scripts to makefiles, if necessary;
  - [ ] Write a better README file;
  - [ ] ;